 Do you want to find out all the details you need to know about mushroom storage.
 Well, here’s the goods!
 Keep those mushrooms fresh for longer.

 #1: Store mushrooms in their original packaging

 If you do not intend to use store-bought mushrooms right after you bring them home, it is advisable not to take them out of their original packaging.
+This will help keep them fresh for the long term.
 The whole package should also go straight to the refrigerator the moment you reach home.
 When you do this, it will allow the mushrooms to last up to a week.

 Mushrooms normally continue growing even after being harvested.
 Storing them in the fridge will slow down the growth process and prevent them from turning bad.
 If you need a few mushrooms, all you need to do is to make a small hole on the packaging and take out the mushrooms you need.
 Then cover the hole with plastic wrap.